taitep/ember-arch/spec.md

   bytes of the instruction.
 - `0x002`: Move stack pointer.
 Adds the last 2 bytes of the instruction to the stack pointer.
+- `0x003`: Set flag values.
+First of the 2 last bytes is used to determine which registers are changed, and the last byte is used to determine what they get changed to, according to this mapping.
+First `11223344`, Second: `x1x2x3x4`, where, in order 1 to 4, the flag indicated by the 2 bits in the first for that number is changed to the bit at that number in the second.
+If flag 0 (always active) is selected to be changed, nothing changes.
+- `0x004`: Extend Sign.
+Last 2 bits indicates a register.
+The value of the least significant byte of that register is extended with its sign maintained to the whole register.

 ## Notes for the instruction definitions